What are Scleral Lenses?

 - Lubricating Cushion: They have a pocket that fills with moisturizing tears, for a very comfortable wearing experience, and healthier eyes.

-Scleral Lenses for Keratoconus Treatment in Trumbull
+Scleral Lenses for Keratoconus Treatment

 One of the most common conditions that scleral lenses help to address is keratoconus.
 This condition occurs when the normally round, clear part at the front of the eye, the cornea, begins to thin and bulge into a cone or football-like shape.
 This can severely harm your vision.
 Symptoms include: